HSA Contribution Limits

 The amount that can be contributed to an HSA depends on the type of HDHP coverage, the taxpayer's age, the date the taxpayer became an eligible individual, and the date the taxpayer ceases to be an eligible individual.

 Eligible individuals who are 55 or older by the end of the tax year can increase their contribution limit up to $1,000 a year.
-For example, an eligible individual who is 55 or older with self-only coverage can contribute up to $4,250.
 This extra amount is the catch-up contribution allowed for HSAs.

-Refer to the Volunteer Resource Guide, Important Tax Law Changes for 2013, for current year contribution limits.
+Refer to the Volunteer Resource Guide, Important Changes for 2014, for current year contribution limits.

 Remember these are maximum allowable contribution amounts.
 Confirm with the taxpayer the amounts actually contributed to the HSA.